Topics Map > Networks & Connectivity > WiscVPN

 WiscVPN - Troubleshooting the Palo Alto GlobalProtect Client (MacOS)

-After upgrading the Mac GlobalProtect client, the client never connects and just "spins".
+Issue: The GlobalProtect client never connects and just 'spins'

 - Click the Apple icon in the upper left hand corner, then click 'System Preferences', then 'Security'.